Dene Grigar

-Early Life and Career
+Early life and career

 Dene Grigar married John Barber.
 Her mother is from what was then Czechoslovakia.

+Her interest in electronic literature began in fall 1991 when she took a graduate course with Nancy Kaplan in hypertext.

+She graduated from the University of Texas at Dallas with an MA in humanities in 1991 and a PhD in humanities in 1995.

+Grigar is currently the professor and director of The Creative Media & Digital Culture in the Department of Digital Technology & Culture at Washington State University Vancouver.

 Scholarship

-Grigar is Professor and Director of the Creative Media & Digital Culture Program at Washington State University Vancouver.
+Grigar is professor and director of the Creative Media & Digital Culture Program at Washington State University Vancouver.
 Her scholarship is largely focused on electronic literature, and has appeared in journals like Computers and Composition and Technoculture.
 She co-authored Traversals: The Use of Preservation for Early Electronic Writing (MIT Press 2017) with Stuart Moulthrop.
 The book was a product of a 2013 National Endowment for the Humanities (NEH) Startup Grant.
 Grigar's scholarly interests can be traced back to the early 1990s, when she took a class with Nancy Kaplan.

-Grigar has done extensive work curating exhibitions of digital art and electronic literature, including for the Library of Congress and Modern Language Association.
-Grigar helped lead the ELO repository in 2018, which was funded in part by a grant from the Andrew W. Mellon Foundation.
-Grigar is now curating and editing the NeXt, an online digital museum and library, which presents preserved and emulated works of digital art and writing.

 Grigar was a member of the Kairos editorial board.